 Surf and Stand Up Paddle Board

 Because ocean conditions in Kihei tend to be somewhat calmer than on the rest of Maui, it’s a great place to learn the ropes in a relatively predictable environment.
 Check out Kihei Cove, a favorite spot for both the beginner and intermediate crowd.
 Swells here can roll in 100 yards or more and are ideal for surfers and SUP-ers alike.
-And because we know you want to concentrate on having fun and not worry about dragging your equipment with you, we suggest renting a top-quality board from Island Surfboard Rentals.
-They offer professional advice and recommendations and even have free delivery and pick-up.
+And because we know you want to concentrate on having fun and not worry about dragging your equipment with you, we suggest renting a top-quality board from either Sup-N-Surf Maui or Island Surfboard Rentals.
+They both offer professional advice and recommendations and even have free delivery.

 Hawaiian Islands Humpback Whale National Marine Sanctuary

 A division of the National Oceanic and Atmospheric Association (NOAA), the sanctuary aims to protect the humpback whales and their Hawaiian habitat through education, research, resource protection, and outreach.
 The Visitor’s Center offers exhibits related to all aspects of these majestic creatures, including humpback whale songs, weather and climate change, coral reef health, native Hawaiian plants and culture, and more.
 For anyone who loves these fascinating creatures, the sanctuary should be on your to-do list.

 This family-friendly community event is held every month on (you guessed it) the fourth Friday.
 There is something for everyone here, with live music, dancing, out-of-this-world food trucks and stands, and an exclusive Keiki Youth Zone full of kid-centric fun.
 You’ll also find a large number of local crafts and artwork for sale, so it’s a great place to pick up gifts for folks back home.
 The festivities begin later in the day, so this is the perfect evening out for the whole family.
 Best of all, admission is free!